azaj01/pipelex/docs/home/5-setup/configure-ai-providers.md

 **Benefits:**

 - No credit card required
-- Access to OpenAI, Anthropic, Google, Mistral, and more
+- Access to OpenAI, Anthropic Claude, Google Gemini, and xAI Grok
 - Perfect for development and testing
 - Single API key for all models